vladen/aerobus/spec/readme.md

 });
 ```

-throws if @object#order is not a number.
+throws if @object.order is not a number.

 ```js
 [new Array(), true, new Date(), function () {}, {}, 'test'].forEach(function (value) {